Return to Library Home Page

 Soil: Tolerant

 Pruning: Arizona mesquite is very difficult to train into a tree with an upright habit that is conducive for use in space restricted urban landscapes.
 Beware of long, blood-rendering stipular spines when pruning.
-After pruning, Arizona mesquite can sucker profusely at its base as well as grow water sprouts from and below pruning cuts any where within the tree's crown.
+After pruning, Arizona mesquite can sucker profusely at its base as well as grow water sprouts from and below pruning cuts any where within it's crown.
 Arizona mesquite usually requires extensive staking until established in the landscape, especially if an upright habit is desired.

 Propagation: Seed and air layering using protocol that is similar to other mesquite taxa.